cnygaard/cnygaard.github.io/_posts/2020-05-26-swedish-covid-19-number-of-cases-prediction.md

 date: 2020-05-26T22:21:21.300Z
 thumbnail: /assets/uploads/sweden-sigmoidscreenshot-from-2020-05-26-23-41-21.png
 ---
+Disclaimer: This is just a hobby prediction I am not a professional in these matters and not trained in health care.
+Data should be taken with a grain of salt.

+S-curve Plots are based on a fork of D Ferhadi https://www.kaggle.com/dferhadi/covid-19-predictions-growth-factor-and-calculus

 2019-05-27

 Swedish Covid 19 predition about 36400 cases.
 This function has been constantly underfitting the data.